DU North Campus Vs. DU South Campus: Which Is Better?

 The million-dollar question: DU North Campus Vs. DU South Campus – who’s the winner?

-Truthfully, it depends on who you are and what you value.
-If you’re all about prestige, history, and that high-energy student life, North Campus is your go-to.
-But if you want a touch of South Delhi elegance, South Campus might just be your dream.
+If you value status, history, and a high-energy student experience, North Campus is the place you will choose.
+However, if you want a bit of South Delhi elegance, South Campus may be your place.